leec313/lee-valley/README.md

   Again, this section is responsive to scale up to larger screens and scale down to smaller screens.
 Events are added via the Google Calendar of the Google Account used and the iframe is taken from Calendar Settings.
   ![Events](https://screenshot.click/08-22-84071-63806.png)

-# **Features I would like to Implement**
+# ** Future Features**

+  - ### Animation

-  - I would have liked to add a scroll trigger on the About section animation on the home page.
+  I would like to add a scroll trigger on the About section animation on the home page.
 At the moment, it's just triggered on page load.
 I researched to only find that Javascript is needed in order to trigger the animation on scroll [as per this blog.](https://imjignesh.com/how-to-trigger-css-animation-on-scroll/)
   I could delay the animation with `animation-delay`, however this does not make much sense and does not fit in very well.

-  - Google Calendar - Would like to edit the styling of the calendar itself.
+  - ### Google Calendar

+  Would like to edit the styling of the calendar itself.
 I found this [Stack Overflow post](https://stackoverflow.com/questions/49306347/how-to-customize-google-calendar-with-css), that states you can use the Google APIs to edit the Calendar - [Google Dev Docs](https://developers.google.com/calendar/).
 If I had the skillset, I would have gone down the route, however for the purpose of this project, the default iframe works just fine.

+  - ### Payment for Membership page

+  I feel allowing the user to pay on-site would really enhance user experience.
+For the moment, the user will fill in the Membership signup form and wait for further outreach by the club in order to arrange payment.
+The onsite payment gateway would most likley increase membership and allow for a better member/club relationship.

+  - ### Sign in & Booking System

+  A sign in and booking system here would work really well.
+Similar to [BRS Member Booking](https://www.brsgolf.com/web/member-booking/), this would allow members to login to their account, check the available tee times/booking slots and choose their desired play time.
+It would decrease the staff needed to take bookings over the phone and have a user facing booking system and admin so that staff can manage bookings internally too.

+  - ### Testimonials

+  A testimonials section would tie in nicely with the login feature.
+If a member added a testimonial, their first name and profile image would display in their testimonial block along with their feedback.
+We would have up to four testimonials displayed across a section of one of the pages (home page and perhaps the signup page to encourage users to join).

 # **Testing**